Bluice81/TiguBot/README.md

 7. from the prompt, run the command: npm install
 8. from the prompt, run the command npm start
 9. when prompted, enter your wallet private key.
-10. when prompetd, enter 34 characters long secrek key to save your encrypted private key
+10. when prompetd, enter 34 characters long password to save your encrypted private key.
+(If you lose this password, you can always repeat the initial procedure and choose a new one.)
-11. when prompted, enter your secret key.

 for the next launches
 1. Visit https://www.tigubot.com/